 In the earlier days, student publications were run by students.

-In 2009, Lauren Hockenson founded the independent online magazine, The Quad, to keep students aware of what was happening on campus and to feel connected at a huge university that can feel isolating at times.
+In 2009, Lauren Hockenson founded the independent online magazine, The Quad, to keep students aware of what was happening on campus and to be connected at a huge university that can feel isolating at times.

 That same year, The Buzz, a print lifestyle magazine and outlet for industry experience, was born at BU.
 Soon after, the blog BU Culture Shock, part of the Howard Thurman Center, was started to showcase a variety of people’s perspectives.
 A few years later, The BU News Service (BUNS), a student-run multimedia news site, grew out of a grad student’s thesis project; the purpose was to create an outlet where any BU student could contribute a news story or showcase their best stories from journalism classes.

 Just a few years before, student-run publications were appearing all over campus, and there was no shortage of writers or content.

 The latest publications to arrive on campus, however, have a very different origin and purpose.
 These shiny new media sites – the Tab, Black Sheep BU and Spoon University – operate under an online news network where there is a central site with outlets at many different colleges.
 Some of the distinctly appealing factors are their successful online platforms, social media engagement and Buzzfeed-y, entertaining stories.

 If new media sites were an extension of traditional student-run publications, it wouldn’t be a big deal.
 However, what’s alarming is that these sites are missing a core component of what journalism is all about – the hard-hitting news that hold our university’s administration accountable and inform the student body of the actions their university is taking.

 The focus on highly shareable, quick-hit stories is eroding real investigative journalistic work that has the ability to affect real change on campus.